 Pros and Cons of Buying Rural Northern AZ Land FAQ's -- Why Buy?

-Affordability - Parcels of land in many rural areas of Arizona are still affordable!
-Land prices fell with the market in 2008 but have been slowly rising.
 In many cases you can find land with part of the work done!
-The well or septic system or driveway or pad are already there.
+The well may already in and producing, or the septic system, driveway or pad are already on the parcel.

 Savings on Vacations and Family Trips - Instead of spending money for vacations every year, find an area you love and create an affordable vacation retreat or hunting camp, with or without RV hookups, a septic, a small solar system and a well.
 Your family can come back year after year.

 Improve as You Can - Slowly improve the property by cutting in a drive, clearing a building site, putting in a septic system, drilling a well and then building or bringing in a structure.
 Eventually you can live on the land full time.
-You could homestead for real, building a sustainable lifestyle or retire.
+You could homestead for real, building a sustainable lifestyle or retire without a huge initial outlay.

-Large Lots Furnish Peace & Privacy - In rural areas, parcels of 20 acres and more will give you the peace and privacy you crave.
-Privacy is even more in Arizona's checkboarded rural land.
-The shaded sections are State Trust Land, and they are all over Northern Arizona's rural areas.
+Large Lots Furnish Peace & Privacy - In rural areas, parcels of 30 acres and more will give you the peace and privacy you crave.
+Because of the checkerboard system in Arizona of private and public land, many properties will adjoin public land, adding to the appeal of many of the lots.

 Investment in Family's Future - Buying rural land is an investment for your family's future; your property can become an asset for your children and grandchildren and a natural spot for family get-togethers.